bullhornfixie/three.js-journey-classic-techniques/19-raycaster/readme.md

 - `object` - what object is concerned by the collision
 - `point` - a Vector3 of the exact position of the collision
 - `uv` - the UV coordinates in that geometry

+## Uses of a Ray
+- Possibly a game where the player is shooting a laser and if objects intersect with laser, there is an event.